 Create a Reward System

-Hard work deserves reward, right?
+Hard work deserves a reward, right?
 Just perhaps not the entire chocolate cake!

 Your reward system does not have to be extravagant.
 It can be as simple as buying a new shirt or getting a massage after you have worked out for five days straight.
 With a reward system, you’ll look forward to crossing things off your task list.